 We recognize there are potential risks associated with the production of certain commodities and with the use of temporary labor in our supply chains.
 In line with UN Guiding Principles 17 and 24, we evaluate our purchased products against the U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor for countries and industries prone to modern slavery to help identify high-risk suppliers.
-ITW also conducts internal research relating to modern slavery risk using other U.S. government and non-governmental organization resources, including review of Withhold Release Orders ("WROs") issued by U.S. Customs and Border Protection.
+ITW also conducts internal research relating to modern slavery risk using other U.S. government and non-governmental organization resources, including review of Withhold Release Orders ("WROs") issued by U.S. Customs and Border Protection, if and when received.
 In addition, we host an internal website and training for our businesses which contains pertinent global customs information.
-ITW also conducts supplier outreach in connection with our conflict minerals country of origin inquiries and participates in industry groups and engagement with other stakeholders.
+ITW also conducts supplier outreach in connection with our conflict minerals country of origin inquiries, participates in relevant industry groups and engages with other relevant stakeholders.